mattwylder/TextRecognizer/README.md

 ## Usage
 In Xcode, edit the Run scheme and add two arguments passed on launch:
 1. a path to directory of images containing text
-2. the path of an output `.txt` file
+2. the path of an output `.txt` file.

 Run the scheme, and your output file will be created with the text from the images.

 ## Known issues
 * The text formatter is not able to determine paragraph breaks properly.
 [Apple's API provides limited functionality](https://developer.apple.com/forums/thread/682495) and any formatting has to be written custom.
-* Since it was built with a book in mind, it is hard coded to separate pages down the middle
+* Since it was built with a book in mind, it is hard coded to separate pages down the middle of the image.
-* Multiple files are not being sorted in order.
-See TODO in `main.swift`.

 ## Example output
 _note: markdown spacing was added by hand for this README, it is not part of the script output._